chromaui/chromatic-docs/permalinks.md

 ## Build your own permalink

 Build your own permalinks to get more flexibility.
-For example, link to the `master` branch of Storybook in your external documentation site.
+For example, link to the `main` branch of Storybook in your external documentation site.
 Or link to a specific Storybook version (via commit) for [Composition](composition).

 | Permalink   | Format                                        |
 | ----------- | --------------------------------------------- |